Combinatorial approach to the interpolation method and scaling limits in sparse random graphs: Main results

 \section{Main results}

 We now state our main results.
-Our first set of results concerns Erd{\"o}s-R\'{e}nyi graph $\G(N,\lfloor cN\rfloor)$. \begin{theorem} For every $c>0$, and for every one of the six models described in Section~\ref{section:Models}, there exists (model dependent) $H(c)$ such that
+Our first set of results concerns the Erd{\"o}s--R\'{e}nyi graph $\G(N,\lfloor cN\rfloor)$. \begin{theorem} For every $c>0$, and for every one of the six models described in Section \ref{sectionModels}, there exists (model dependent) $H(c)$ such that

 w.h.p.
-Moreover, $H(c)$ is a Lipschitz continuous function with Lipschitz constant $1$.
-It is a non-decreasing function of $c$ for MAX-CUT, Coloring, K-SAT and NAE-K-SAT models, and is a non-increasing function of $c$ for the Independent set model.
+Moreover, $H(c)$ is a Lipschitz continuous function with Lipschitz constant~$1$.
+It is a nondecreasing function of $c$ for MAX-CUT, coloring, K-SAT and NAE-K-SAT models, and is a nonincreasing function of $c$ for the independent set model.

 Also for every $c>0$ there exists $p(c)$ such that